 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This science fiction is a hardcover edition that was published by Ace Books on August 5, 2014 in hardcover and has 352 pages.
+This science fiction is a hardcover edition that was published by Ace Books on August 5, 2014 and has 352 pages.

 Explore it on Goodreads or Amazon.

 Fourth in the Thunder and Lightning young adult science fiction series and revolving around the twins: Cassie and Polly Broussard.

 It’s an adventure with scary overtones.
 Mutiny is never a good thing.
 And it all revolves around Jubal’s fear of something terrible happening.
 It’s a fear that is explored throughout and is the primary conflict in the story.
 However, the premise for the mutiny seems thin.
 Why would an old friend react like this?
 He’s supposed to be smart.
 Why not talk to Travis?
 Wait for Jubal to finish his thinking?
 All I can say is, it’s a good thing that the Broussards are so paranoid.
 Although it turns out that they’re not paranoid enough.

 The prologue was irritating.
 Oh, not at first.
 Later, when Varley repeats it all.
 What was the point of having a prologue at all?

 Varley did pull me in with that skypool incident with Polly falling out of the sky and landing in that pigsty, *laughing*.

 I’m of two minds about the BLINKLINK (sounds like those Google glasses).
 Varley sometimes uses it as an info dump, and other times, he uses it as part of the communication channels for the inhabitants of Rolling Thunder.
 It’s almost as if Varley didn’t get on his roll until later, and I wish he’d gone back and cleaned up those info dumps.